mrdk/mind/doc/data.rst

       Execute the code in the current input stream.

-.. word:: >infile	( 'filestream -- addr ) |K|, "to-intfile"
+.. word:: >infile	( 'filestream -- addr ) |K|, "to-infile"

-   The TOS contains the address of a filestream structure: compute the address of its :word:`>file` field.
+   The TOS contains the address of a filestream structure: compute the address of its :word:`>infile` field.
 The field is one cell wide and contains the underlying C file pointer of type :c:type:`FILE*` for this stream.

+.. word:: >infile-name	( 'filestream -- addr ) |K|, "to-infile-name"

+   The TOS contains the address of a filestream structure: compute the address of its :word:`>infile-name` field.
+The field is one cell wide and contains a pointer to a null-terminated string that contains the name of the file for this stream.
+The field may also contain a null pointer if the file is not open or has no name.

 .. word:: >current	( 'filestream -- addr ) |K|, "to-current"